joeCavZero/sort-algos-with-numba-and-numpy/README.md

-# sorts-with-numba-and-numpy
+# sort-algos-with-numba-and-numpy
-A sort algorithm made in python with numba and numpy
+Multiple sort algorithms made in python with numba and numpy for speed